opticSquid/hangout/README.md

 - Reply
 - User Profile Section
 - Converison of User Uploaded video to ABR stream comaptible video chunks and video manifest creation in multiple resolutions

+### Future Plans
+- Add AI that can understand vidoe content and user demographics to personalize the content with localization.
+- Add Capabilities to book services of businesses.
+- Reencode videos to more efficient formats in case they get higher views
+- Delete raw user uploaded content from bucket after certain number of days
+- Integrate OAuth Logins